DataTalksClub/data-engineering-zoomcamp/week_5_batch_processing/homework.md

 Repartition it to 24 partitions and save it to parquet.

-What's the size of the result?
+What's the size of the folder with results (in MB)?

 ## Question 3.
 Count records